Tapioca is a classic dessert that is simple, creamy, delicious, and timeless. Add fresh fruit, and you have a crowd-pleaser for sure!

 - ⅔ cup granulated sugar + 1 tablespoon (for egg whites)

 - 2 eggs, yolk separated from whites

 - blueberries, raspberries, strawberries, mango, or other fresh fruit

 - Shaved chocolate (optional)

-- In a small bowl, soak 1 cup small tapioca pearls in 1 ½ cups of milk.
-Stir and place in the refrigerator for 2 hours.
+- In a small bowl, soak 1 cup of small tapioca pearls in 2 cups of milk.
+Stir and place in the refrigerator overnight.

-- After letting the tapioca soak, pour it into a medium sauce pan.
-Add to the tapioca mixture, 2 cups of milk, ⅔ cup sugar, salt and egg yolks.
-Heat on medium heat, stir frequently to keep milk from scalding.
-Once the tapioca mixture is simmering, (do not boil), turn down the heat and simmer for 10 minutes, stirring constantly to keep the milk from scalding.
+- After letting the tapioca soak overnight, pour it into a medium saucepan.
+Add to the tapioca mixture 2 cups of milk, ⅔ cup sugar, salt, and egg yolks.
+Heat on medium heat, stirring frequently to keep milk from scalding.
+Once the tapioca mixture is simmering (do not boil), turn down the heat and simmer for 5 to 10 minutes, stirring constantly to keep the milk from scalding.

-- Carefully taste-test tapioca, to be sure pearls are soft and no longer chewy.
-If you need to cook it longer, cook for an additional 2 minutes and check again, repeat until done.
-If your tapioca is taking longer than the 10 minutes, make sure you haven’t turned you temperature down to low.
+- Carefully taste-test tapioca to be sure pearls are soft and no longer chewy.
+If you need to cook it longer, cook for an additional 2-5 minutes and check again; repeat until done.
+If your tapioca takes longer than 15 minutes, make sure you haven't turned the temperature down too low.

-- When tapioca is done, remove from heat and let cool for 15 minutes.
+- When the tapioca is done, remove it from the heat and let it cool for 15 minutes.

-- While tapioca is cooling, beat egg whites with 1 tablespoon sugar, until stiff peaks form.
+- While the tapioca is cooling, beat egg whites with 1 tablespoon sugar until stiff peaks form.

 - Stir 1 teaspoon vanilla into the tapioca and gently fold in egg whites until completely incorporated.

 - Serve warm or chilled for 4 hours in the refrigerator.
 To serve, divide tapioca into individual bowls and top with fresh fruit of your choice.